Brizy Pro Review

 The Brizy Pro live editing interface loads very quickly.
 During my testing, I very seldomly experienced any slowness or lag with the live preview.
 On the front end, a Brizy Pro built page loads fast!

 The Brizy team has been busy.
-According to Brizy Pro’s changelog, they’ve has been releasing updates at least every two weeks and sometimes as often as every few days.
-Though recently this pace has slowed somewhat.
+According to Brizy Pro’s changelog, they’ve been releasing updates at least every two weeks and sometimes as often as every few days.
+They’ve already resolved a few of the problems I’ve written about in older versions of this review.
 Hopefully, they’ll soon address some if not all of the shortcomings that I found.

 If you want to keep tabs on Brizy’s upcoming features and fixes, Brizy has a public Trello board.
 There you can see their roadmap for future development.